 At the G20 summit this week, President Obama confronts a problem no American president before George W. Bush had to face: suspicion and even hostility toward the U.S. government from European allies.
 Bluntly, the Bush administration all but destroyed traditional transatlantic ties, including the "special relationship" between the United States and Britain.

-Prime Minister Gordon Brown came to Washington, he brought with him a present for Obama chosen with the care accorded a gift to some valued ally: a penholder carved from timbers of the sister ship to the Resolute, from whose wood the president's Oval Office desk was made.
+Even though Obama is popular among the European public, he didn't do the U.S.-U.K. bond any favors last month.
+When Prime Minister Gordon Brown came to Washington, he brought with him a present for Obama chosen with the care accorded a gift to some valued ally: a penholder carved from timbers of the sister ship to the Resolute, from whose wood the president's Oval Office desk was made.
 Obama's gift to Brown was DVDs of American movies—a Christmas gift to a not particularly close business acquaintance.
 As they say, it's the thought that counts.
 The thought was duly noted in London.

 That